Irish language: Official Languages Scheme 2019–2022

 The Official Languages Scheme was enacted 1 July 2019 and is an 18-page document that adheres to the guidelines of the Official Languages Act 2003.
-The purpose of the Scheme is to provide services through the mediums of Irish and/or English.
-According to the Department of the Taoiseach, it is meant to "develop a sustainable economy and a successful society, to pursue Ireland's interests abroad, to implement the Government's Programme and to build a better future for Ireland and all her citizens."
+The purpose of the scheme is to provide services through the media of Irish and/or English.
+According to the Department of the Taoiseach, it is meant to "develop a sustainable economy and a successful society, to pursue Ireland's interests abroad, to implement the Government's Programme and to build a better future for Ireland and all her citizens".

 20-Year Strategy for the Irish Language 2010–2030

-The Strategy was produced on 21 December 2010 and will stay in action until 2030; it aims to target language vitality and revitalization of the Irish language.
-The 30-page document published by the Government of Ireland details the objectives it plans to work towards in an attempt to preserve and promote both the Irish language and the Gaeltacht.
-It is divided into four separate phases with the intention of improving 9 main areas of action including:
+In December 2010, the government of Ireland launched the 20-Year Strategy for the Irish Language 2010–2030 (Straitéis 20 Bliain don Ghaeilge 2010–2030).
+The 30-page policy and planning document, which is due to run until 2030, is intended to target language vitality and revitalization of the Irish language.
+The policy is divided into four phases and is intended to improve nine main areas: